cadevue/cadevue.com/src/content/projects/one-last-dance.md

 priority: 9
 ---
 ## Description
 Two astronauts stranded in space inside the asteroid belt, facing their final fate.
-They perform their last dance together, a dance of life and death, a dance of hope and despair.
+Between hope and despair, they perform their one last dance together, a dance of life and death.

 This game was made for Solo Dev Game Jam #4 with the theme 'Two Button Controls'.